freddy38510/quasar-app-extension-ssg/README.md

 ### About PWA

-Quasar is using `workbox-webpack-plugin` to generate a complete service worker and a list of assets to precache that is injected into a service worker file.
+Quasar is using [workbox-webpack-plugin](https://github.com/GoogleChrome/workbox/tree/v6/packages/workbox-webpack-plugin) to generate a complete service worker and a list of assets to precache that is injected into a service worker file.

 This means that all generated pages could not be precached when webpack is compiling because they do not exist yet at this time.
-To fix this issue, the extension uses `workbox-build` replacing the `workbox-webpack-plugin` after all pages have been generated.
+To fix this issue, the extension uses [workbox-build](https://github.com/GoogleChrome/workbox/tree/v6/packages/workbox-build) instead after all pages have been generated.

-Consequently, when PWA is enabled in Quasar, you should passing options from [workbox-build](https://developers.google.com/web/tools/workbox/modules/workbox-build) in the key `workboxOptions` in `quasar.conf.js` instead of options from [workbox-webpack-plugin](https://github.com/GoogleChrome/workbox/tree/v6/packages/workbox-webpack-plugin).
-All others PWA options are valids and used following [Quasar documentation](https://quasar.dev/quasar-cli/developing-pwa/configuring-pwa#Quasar.conf.js).
+Consequently, when PWA is enabled in Quasar, you should pass options from [workbox-build](https://developers.google.com/web/tools/workbox/modules/workbox-build) for [generateSW mode](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build#.generateSW) or [injectManifest mode](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build#.injectManifest) in the key `pwa.workboxOptions` in `quasar.conf.js` file instead of options from [workbox-webpack-plugin](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin).
+All others PWA options from the key `pwa` in `quasar.conf.js` file are valids and used following [Quasar documentation](https://quasar.dev/quasar-cli/developing-pwa/configuring-pwa#Quasar.conf.js).

 ### About Cache Feature